 At DIVEIN.com we would like to give you a small beginner’s guide to taking pictures underwater.
 It’s a bit of ground knowledge you need for capturing pictures that is worth showing friends and families.

 What Does it Take to Capture Great Underwater Pictures?

-It requires strong determination, concentration, real passion, creative eye and, of course, a digital camera with a housing that is useable underwater.
+It requires strong determination, concentration, real passion, creative eye and, of course, a good Underwater Camera.

 Now let’s go through a small basic guide of what you need to start your underwater photography adventure.

 There is a large technical background that you needs to know in order to take expert underwater photos.
 However, remembering a few steps and a few basic principles will help beginners to jump start the process.

 On a later stage, we will discuss more advanced issues on how to become an expert, underwater photographer.